balbaross/CAS_ADS_2025/Module-4/README.md

-# CAS in Applied Data Scinece, module 4, documentation and best practices
+# CAS in Applied Data Scinece - module 4 - Ethics and Best Practices

 code examples and tasks for CAS ADS module 4